 - In addition the employee must have worked at least 1250 hours in the twelve (12) month period immediately preceding the Leave Request.

-If the employee meets both of the above requirements the employee is eligible, upon request, for twelve (12) weeks of unpaid Medical Leave under the provisions of the Family and Medical Leave Act (FMLA).
+If the employee meets the above requirements the employee is eligible, upon request, for twelve (12) weeks of unpaid Medical Leave under the provisions of the Family and Medical Leave Act (FMLA).

-Approved leave over 160 hours under the Family Medical Leave Act extends an employee’s tenure clock.
-Faculty members interested in adjusting their tenure clock, or who have questions about their tenure clock, should contact Faculty Excellence at 407-823-1113 to discuss any adjustments.
+Approved leave over 160 hours during a semester extends an employee’s tenure clock.
+Faculty members interested in adjusting their tenure clock, or who have questions about their tenure clock, should contact Faculty Excellence at 407-823-2302 to discuss any adjustments.

 Click here for additional information on the tenure clock.